 It’s worth setting up demo accounts with a few brokers to see which suits you best.

-Not only are all of these brokers fully regulated, but they provide a safe and secure trading environment, as they are equipped with everything you need to succeed in the investment world.
-This includes a wide range of stocks to choose from and of course educational resources that can help you get started to make your first trade.
+Not only are all of these brokers fully regulated, but they also provide a safe and secure trading environment, as they are equipped with everything you need to succeed in the investment world.
+This includes a wide range of stocks to choose from and, of course, educational resources that can help you get started to make your first trade.